ArnaudBelcour/bigecyhmm/README.md

 ## Installation

+It can be installed from PyPI:

+`pip install bigecyhmm`

-It can be installed with pip by cloning the repository:
+Or it can be installed with pip by cloning the repository:

 ```sh
 git clone https://github.com/ArnaudBelcour/bigecyhmm.git